shinh/makelisp/README.md

 is a Lisp interpreter in GNU make.

 GNU make has two builtin functions, $(shell) and $(guile), which make the implementation less interesting.
+For example, GNU make lacks arithmetic operations, but you can easily add two numbers by
+$(shell expr 3 + 4) or $(guile (+ 3 4)).
+So, makelisp does not use
-MakeLisp does not use either of them, except a single $(shell cat /dev/stdin) function call to make it easier for users to pass Lisp programs to MakeLisp.
+either of them, except a single $(shell cat /dev/stdin) function call to make it easier for users to pass Lisp programs to makelisp.

 How to Use